Crew Preps New Airlock and Studies Variety of Space Phenomena

-Category: Space Hits: 2Expedition 64 Flight Engineer Michael Hopkins works on hydroponics components for the Plant Water Management study.
+Category: Space Hits: 3Expedition 64 Flight Engineer Michael Hopkins works on hydroponics components for the Plant Water Management study.

 The Expedition 64 crew continued setting up a new science and cargo airlock for operations today since its installation last year on the International Space Station.
 The orbital residents also researched how microgravity affects humans, plants and physics.